1 Rich Dentist Has Hate For Disruptive Technology

 No Desire to fight with any “Rich Dentist”

 We want you to understand that we don’t go around looking to argue our belief system with a “rich dentist”.
 We don’t think what we do requires us to defend it.
 Our clients are the justification we need to continue to provide low-cost smile makeovers to people who really need them.
+It shouldn’t take making a trip to Tijuana to get dental veneers.
 People sometimes ask why we don’t sell through dentists.
 Well, this interaction with a “rich dentist” is a big part of it.
 A lot of doctors labeled a “rich dentist” don’t remember what it’s like to see their bank account empty once the bills are paid, and too many are more concerned with upgrading their lease to the new BMW than finding a way to make dental work REALLY- TRULY affordable.